src-bin/substrate-docs/use/daily-workflow.md

 Sometimes the fastest way to understand what's going on is to use the AWS Console.
 With lots of AWS accounts, though, this can be tricky.
 Your Intranet's Accounts page provides direct links into the AWS Console as your assigned IAM role or as the limited read-only Auditor role.

-Or, if you're starting from a terminal, you can open the AWS Console by using the `-console` option to `substrate assume-role` (with all the rest of the options just like you'd normally provide).
+Or, if you're starting from a terminal, you can open the AWS Console by using the `--console` option to `substrate assume-role` (with all the rest of the options just like you'd normally provide).